o3de/o3de.org/content/docs/user-guide/gems/reference/kythera-ai/setup/installer.md

 ![](/images/user-guide/gems/kythera-ai/demo-buildFolder.png)

 You now need to register this project with the engine.
-You can do this through the Editor using "Add Existing Project".
+You can do this through the **Project Manager** using "Add Existing Project".

 ![](/images/user-guide/gems/kythera-ai/demo-addExistingProject.png)